michamos/RPP-online-hep-info/content.md

 * **Angels and Demons:**
     With the aim of looking at the myth versus reality of antimatter and science at CERN this site offers teacher resources, slideshows and videos of talks given to teachers visiting CERN. <http://angelsanddemons.web.cern.ch/>

-* **Big Bang Science: Exploring the origins of matter:**
-    This website, produced by the Particle Physics and Astronomy Research Council of the UK (PPARC), explains what physicists are looking for with their giant instruments.
-It focuses on CERN particle detectors and on United Kingdom scientists' contribution to the search for the fundamental building blocks of matter. <http://hepwww.rl.ac.uk/pub/bigbang/part1.html>

 * **Cambridge Relativity and Cosmology:** <http://www.damtp.cam.ac.uk/research/gr/public/index.html>

 * **CAMELIA:**